 We have contributed to the review of the Interface Region Imaging Spectrograph (IRIS, De Pontieu et al. 2021), focusing on the key aspects that this satellite has contributed to the better understanding of the formation and impact of spicules and other jets.
 We have also explored for the first time the chromospheric counterpart of Coronal Bright Points (CBPs), providing further understanding on the heating of the plasma confined in the small-scale loops of the CBPs (Madjarska et al. 2021).

 In addition to that, we have contributed in two papers related to the Multi-slit Solar Explorer (MUSE), which is a proposed NASA MIDEX mission.
-Our role has been providing synthetic observables from our realistic simulations with the aim of showing the potential capabilities of diagnostics of the mission (see De Pontieu et al. 2021, accepted, and Cheung et al. 2021, under review).
+Our role has been providing synthetic observables from our realistic simulations with the aim of showing the potential capabilities of diagnostics of the mission (see De Pontieu et al. 2021 and Cheung et al. 2021).